 Patrick W. Lawler, CEO

-Enjoys swimming, reading and biking and spending time with his wife, Ellen; his daughter, Brooke; his son, Brad; and his grandsons, Cooper and Luke.
+In his free time, Lawler enjoys swimming, reading, biking and spending time with his wife, Ellen; his daughter, Brooke; his son, Brad; and his grandsons, Cooper and Luke.